thepredicto/predicto_api/README.md

 [https://predic.to](https://predic.to)

-For usage, check the notebooks section.
+For usage, check the `Notebooks` folder.